rsc-cis133DA-in-v12/CIS133DA-L8-Project-Template/README.md

     2. Change the link text for the third link to `Book an Appointment`.Apply a class to this item called: **right**
 6. Within the main section, create an **aside** element.
 7. Within the aside element, do the following:
     1. Display the image of the city of Phoenix provided to you in the repo.
+Set the width of the image to 150px.
+(You will be modifying this later, but for now, this will allow you to view the image on your page.)
-    2. Create a caption for the image that displays: <code>Source: [Lisa Campbell](https://unsplash.com/photos/r6_My5ZpZXc)</code>
+    2. Create a caption for the image that displays: <code>Source: [Joe Cook](https://unsplash.com/@joecook)</code>
         - Include a working link to the source provided and apply an appropriate text-level semantic tag for the caption.
-            > **Link to Source:** <code>https://unsplash.com/photos/r6_My5ZpZXc</code>
+            > **Link to Source:** <code>https://unsplash.com/photos/qcofFqnGjww</code>
-8. Within the main section, do the following:
+8. Below the aside element, and still within the main section, do the following:
     1. Create an **article** element to contain the second-level heading and paragraph of placeholder text.
     2. Change the second-level heading to display: **Welcome to Computer Systems Incorporated**
     3. Remove the placeholder text and replace it with paragraphs that provides the user with the following information: